Rick Owens' Retrospective Is A Paean to the Designer's California Roots @ Palais Galliera in Paris

 Courtesy of Jason Nocito

 Twenty years in, Telfar has proven that good things are worth the wait.
 The fashion industry constantly demands speed and instant reinvention, often leaving creatives forced to accumulate.
 But Telfar Clemens has built an empire that allows him to listen to a slower, more authentic rhythm, and he understands the value of risk in fashion.
-After 20 years, Clemens is still winning the game, with rules he made himself.
+As he celebrates the brand’s platinum anniversary, it’s never been more clear that Clemens is still winning the game, with rules he made himself.

 Listen to Four Exclusive Playlists From A.G.
 Cook, Bar Italia, and More, Inspired by Alexander McQueen